ErikHaag/More-Math-rpn/README.md

 ### examples
 1. (10 + 5) * 3 -> 10 5 + 3 *
 1. 10 + (5 * 3) -> 10 5 3 * +

+## Copying
+I implore you to improve my code, especially More-Math.
+I'd love to here about your explorations with my program!